anagno/imretOpenMVG/docs/readme.txt

 sudo cp imretOpenMVG/src/thirdparty/SiftGPU/bin/libsiftgpu.so /usr/lib

 2. install openmvg (https://github.com/openMVG/openMVG.git)
+openMVG itself includes most of the dependencies such as eigen and stlplus3.
-After installed on the local machine, there is a bug that makes the nonFree library cannot be included correctly.
+After openMVG being installed on the local machine, there is a bug that makes the nonFree library cannot be included correctly.
 To fix it: sudo mkdir /usr/local/include/openMVG_dependencies/nonFree/sift sudo cp -r vl sift sudo cp SIFT_describer.hpp sift